Pit bulls are strong, beautiful, and loyal dogs that have been companions to man for hundreds of years.

 In times of emergency, they are very capable of coming to the rescue of their owner, fending off attackers or helping the owner recover from a physical ailment or seizure.

-These dogs want to show all of their love and will go to great lengths to prove it.
+These dog breeds want to show all of their love and will go to great lengths to prove it.